Didi confirms China app removals, sees revenue hit

-(Reuters) -China’s Didi Global Inc on Monday confirmed the country’s cyberspace administration had notified app stores to remove the ride hailing company’s 25 apps and said the move could impact its revenue in the region.
+July 12 (Reuters) - China's Didi Global Inc (DIDI.N) on Monday confirmed the country's cyberspace administration had notified app stores to remove the ride hailing company's 25 apps and said the move could impact its revenue in the region.

 "The CAC notified app stores to take down these apps and cease to provide viewing and downloading service in China, and required the Company to strictly comply with relevant laws and regulations... and rectify the problem to ensure the security of users' personal information," Didi said in a statement.